-The Audit Committee shall review, in conjunction with management, the Company’s quarterly earnings press releases as well as any applicable Company policies with respect to financial information and earnings guidance provided to analysts and ratings agencies, including, in each case, the type of information to be disclosed and type of presentation to be made and paying particular attention to the use of non-GAAP financial information.
+3. The Audit Committee shall review, in conjunction with management, the Company’s quarterly earnings press releases as well as any applicable Company policies with respect to financial information and earnings guidance provided to analysts and ratings agencies, including, in each case, the type of information to be disclosed and type of presentation to be made and the use of non-GAAP financial information.

-The Audit Committee shall discuss with management and the Auditor the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the Company’s financial statements.
+4. The Audit Committee shall discuss with management and the Auditor the effect of regulatory and accounting developments, as well as off-balance sheet structures, on the Company’s financial statements.

-The Audit Committee shall discuss with management the policies and protocols regarding the Company’s information system and data privacy controls and security.
+6. The Audit Committee shall discuss with management the policies and protocols regarding the Company’s information system and data privacy controls, cybersecurity and associated business continuity plans.

 (a) all critical accounting policies and practices to be used;